baxpr/conncalc/README.md

   MNI space 'AABHHIP_LR.nii.gz', see src/rois/README.md).
 Or, it may be any supplied image.
 In the latter case, `roilabel_csv` must also be supplied; this file must contain Label and Region columns, or may be the STATS output of a slant assessor.
-The ROI image must be already be aligned with the T1 and the fMRI - no coregistration or warp is performed on any of the images.
+The ROI image must be already be aligned with the T1 and the fMRI (though needn't be sampled to the same voxel grid or field of view) - no coregistration or warp is performed on any of the images.

 - `t1_niigz`.
 T1 image for the PDF report.

 - `mask_niigz`.
 Brain mask - will be binarized and dilated and used to exclude any clearly ex-brain voxels in the stored connectivity maps.
-Optional - if not supplied, no masking will be done.
+Optional - if 'none' or not supplied, no masking will be done.

 - `connmaps_out`. 'yes' or 'no' to choose whether to additionally store voxelwise connectivity images for each ROI in the ROI image.